,

 Children also read a range of non-fiction texts and extracts in other subjects - Science, History, Geography, RE and of course the quality texts that we use in our writing lessons.

-Children have many oppurunities to read aloud throughout the school day and also read with a teacher or teaching assistant regulary during the week.
+Children have many opportunities to read aloud throughout the school day and also read with a teacher or teaching assistant regularly during the week.

 Reading at home

-Each child is given a reading record that goes home with them each night.
-Ideally, we would like to see that children are reading with somebody else, a parent, a grandparent and older brother or sister.
+Children in Year 3 & 4 are given a reading record that goes home with them each night.
+Ideally, we would like to see that children are reading with somebody else: a parent, a grandparent or an older brother or sister.
 When they read parents should make a note in the reading record showing how many pages they have read and are encouraged to write a comment.
-Class teachers will reward children in their classes for the efforts they put into reading outside of school.
+Some children will also be offered a Reading Record in Years 5 & 6 and we encourage these children to continue to read with others each evening and discuss what they have read.
+Those children who we feel will benefit from more practise will also have many opportunities to read with adults in school throughout the day.

-Our aim is to build up the stamina for reading, as children move through the school they will become confident reading a larger amount of text.
+We encourage children to continue to read for pleasure in their own time and recognise the value and many benefits that children get from reading a wide range of books.
+Our aim is to build up stamina for reading; as children move through the school they become confident reading a larger amount of text.

 Reading Events